 - Market value:- The estimated market capitalization of Tata Motors by Forbes is 4.5 billion dollars in 2021.
 They ranked as the 1037th position in the Global 2000 top companies in 2020.

 - Established Distribution System:- Tata Motors has a global distribution network of over 1600 workshops that cover 90% of the country’s district.
 Manufacturing units in different countries prove that the company has an active supply chain system.

 - Market Penetration:- Established distribution system gives a competitive advantage which helps in market penetration.
-Also providing basic services like rental cars, taxi cabs has allowed the company to diversify and to reach a greater customer level.
+Also providing basic services like rental cars, and taxi cabs has allowed the company to diversify and reach a greater customer level.

 - Research and Development:- The company spends more than 23% of its complete budget on research and development.
 It shows the company’s dedication to its productivity and growth.
-Tata Motors has also established its research centres in countries like the UK, India, Spain, South Korea.
+Tata Motors has also established its research centres in countries like the UK, India, Spain, and South Korea.

 - International Presence:- Tata Motors is running its business in more than 125 countries globally

 - Greater operational costs and a lower rate of profits:- Though the company has the acquisition of brands like Jaguar and Landrover which were successful in the initial years it made the company more dependent on its subsidiaries.
 This resulted in a decrease in the overall sales and profits of the company over the last five years.